Stability of SIS Spreading Processes in Networks with Non-Markovian Transmission and Recovery: Mathematical Preliminaries

 \section{Mathematical Preliminaries}

-Let $\mathbb{R}$ and $\mathbb{N}$ denote the set of real numbers and positive integers, respectively.
+Let $\mathbb{R}$ and~$\mathbb{N}$ denote the set of real numbers and positive integers, respectively.
 For a positive integer $n$, define $[n] = \{1, \dotsc, n\}$.
 For a real function $f$, let $f(t^-)$ denote the limit of $f$ from the left at time~$t$.
-We let $I_n$ and $O_n$ denote the $n\times n$ identity and zero matrices.
-By $\onev_p$ and $0_p$, we denote the $p$-dimensional vectors whose entries are all ones and zeros, respectively.
+We let $I_n$ and~$O_n$ denote the $n\times n$ identity and zero matrices.
+By $\onev_p$ and~$0_p$, we denote the $p$-dimensional vectors whose entries are all ones and zeros, respectively.
 A real matrix~$A$ (or a vector as its special case) is said to be nonnegative, denoted by $A\geq 0$, if $A$ is nonnegative entry-wise.
 The notation $A\leq 0$ is understood in the obvious manner.
 For a square matrix $A$, the maximum real part of its eigenvalues, called the \emph{spectral abscissa} of $A$, is denoted by~$\eta(A)$.
 We say that $A$ is Metzler if the off-diagonal entries of $A$ are all non-negative.
 It is easy to see that, if $A$ is Metzler, then $e^{At}\geq 0$ for every $t \geq 0$.
-The Kronecker product~\cite{Horn1990} of two matrices~$A$ and $B$ is denoted by $A\otimes B$, and the Kronecker sum of two square matrices~$A\in \mathbb{R}^{p\times p}$ and $B\in\mathbb{R}^{q\times q}$ is defined by $A\oplus B = A\otimes I_q + I_p\otimes B$.
+The Kronecker product~\cite{Horn1990} of two matrices~$A$ and~$B$ is denoted by $A\otimes B$, and the Kronecker sum of two square matrices~$A\in \mathbb{R}^{p\times p}$ and~$B\in\mathbb{R}^{q\times q}$ is defined by

 Given a collection of $n$ matrices~$A_1,\ldots, A_n$ having the same number of columns, the matrix obtained by stacking the matrices in vertical ($A_1$ on top) is denoted by~$\col(A_1, \dotsc, A_n)$.

-An undirected graph is a pair~$\mathcal G=(\mathcal V, \mathcal E)$, where $\mathcal V = \{1, \dotsc, n\}$ is the set of nodes, and $\mathcal E \subset \mathcal V \times \mathcal V$ is the set of edges, consisting of distinct and unordered pairs~$\{i, j\}$ for $i, j\in \mathcal V$.
+An undirected graph is a pair~$\mathcal G=(\mathcal V, \mathcal E)$, where $\mathcal V = \{1, \dotsc, n\}$ is the set of nodes, and~$\mathcal E \subset \mathcal V \times \mathcal V$ is the set of edges, consisting of distinct and unordered pairs~$\{i, j\}$ for $i, j\in \mathcal V$.
 We say that a node~$i$ is a neighbor of~$j$ (or that $i$ and~$j$ are adjacent) if $\{i, j\} \in \mathcal E$.
 The set of neighbors of node~$i$ is denoted by~$\mathcal N_i$.
-The adjacency matrix of $\mathcal G$ is defined as the $n\times n$ matrix whose $(i,j)$-th entry is $1$ if and only if nodes $i$ and $j$ are adjacent, $0$ otherwise.
+The adjacency matrix of $\mathcal G$ is defined as the $n\times n$ matrix whose $(i,j)$-th entry is $1$ if and only if nodes $i$ and~$j$ are adjacent, $0$ otherwise.